pjdevries/plg_system_classextension/README.md

 present, the extended class is always in effect.

-`route.name`: the name of the subdirectory to be added to the default path, when looking for an extended class definition and where the original class is copied to.
+`route.name`: the name of the subdirectory to be added to the default path, when looking for an extended class definition.

 `route.option`, `route.view` and `route.layout`: the values to
 compare to the request parameters with the same names,